ibm-messaging/kafka-java-vertx-starter/ui/src/Panels/README.md

 This allows testing of not only the `Panels` component, but also any `Groups` and `Elements` used in it, driving it as a user would (clicking/typing in elements etc.)

 The tests are written using [Gerkin](https://cucumber.io/docs/gherkin/reference) syntax.
-Test steps are written using [stucumber](https://github.com/sjmeverett/stucumber) syntax - each file corresponds to a set of related steps exported with a `bootstrap` function to register rule definitions with stucumber, and `integration.setup.js` handles bootstrapping each set of definitions.
+Test steps are written using [stucumber](https://github.com/sjmeverett/stucumber) syntax - each file corresponds to a set of related steps exported with a `stepDefs` function to register rule definitions with stucumber, and `stucumber.setup.js` handles bootstrapping each set of definitions.
 Note - while you can define a rule multiple times, it is only the first occurance that is executed (based off bootstrapping order) - so common steps can located in their own file if needed.

 ### Test files
 ```